predictive-analytics-lab/ubuntu-slurm/README.md

 NodeName=tux[0-7] Gres=gpu:tesla:2,gpu:kepler:2,mps:400
 ```

-Gres has more options detailed in the docs: https://slurm.schedmd.com/slurm.conf.html (near the bottom).
+(Gres has more options detailed in the docs: https://slurm.schedmd.com/slurm.conf.html (near the bottom).)

 Another thing that needs to be configured in `slurm.conf` are *ports*.
 Specify ports that are not blocked.
+`slurmctl` and `slurmdb` only run on the master node, so there is no need to open communication between those two for the firewall.
+`SlurmctldPort` definitely needs to be open; and `SlurmdPort` likely as well.

 This should probably be removed: `DefMemPerNode=64000`.